CZ-NIC/apkg/docs/guide.md

 ## system setup

-In order to setup a system for packaging with apkg, run:
+In order to setup a system for packaging with `apkg`, run:

 ```
 apkg system-setup